My Donor Egg Pregnancy Experience by Victoria Nino Jul 13, 2022 | by Victoria Nino, Guest Author

 My Second Donor Egg Pregnancy

-Now, with my second pregnancy, I am not worried about the same things.
-I’m not worried about the bond or attachment due to the lack of DNA connection, I’m worried about things I think most pregnant mothers of their second child worry about - like how will I ever love my second child as much as I love my first.
-Or, how will I ever take care of a newborn and a 4 year old at the same time.
+Now, with my second pregnancy via egg donation, I am not worried about the same things.
+I’m not worried about the bond or attachment due to the lack of DNA connection.
+Instead, I’m worried about things I think most pregnant mothers of their second child worry about - like how will I ever love my second child as much as I love my first?
+Or, how will I ever take care of a newborn and a 4-year-old at the same time?

-What to Expect in a Donor Egg Pregnancy
+What to Expect From an Egg Donation Pregnancy

-I get a lot of questions about what to expect in a donor egg pregnancy, but I really don’t think it’s any different than any other type of pregnancy.
-Every pregnancy is unique, and when it comes to nausea, bloating, sore breasts, ankles on swole, etc, it doesn’t matter whose eggs you used to get pregnant.
+I get a lot of questions about what to expect in a donor egg pregnancy, but I don’t think it’s any different than any other type of pregnancy!
+Every pregnancy is unique, and when it comes to nausea, bloating, sore breasts, ankles on swole, etc., it doesn’t matter whose eggs you used to get pregnant.
 Pregnant is pregnant!

 The Emotional Aspects of a Donor Egg Pregnancy